-3DMorphic has developed patient specific interbody devices for dogs.
-These are 3D printed in biocompatible Titanium alloy.
+3DMorphic has developed patient specific interbody fusion devices for dogs, 3D printed in biocompatible Titanium alloy (Ti6Al4V).

-These devices have been used successfully to treat disc associated wobbler's disease in large breed dogs.
-The use of these devices is published in the Peer Reviewed Journal ‘Veterinary and Comparative Orthopaedics and Traumatology' (News & Media page).
+These devices have successfully treated Wobbler Disease, a neurologic disease affecting the cervical discs in large breed dogs.
+The use of these devices is published in the Peer Reviewed Journal ‘Veterinary and Comparative Orthopaedics and Traumatology’.

-The interbody devices are often used in conjunction with a ventral plate.
-The left hand image shows a CT slice of the construct immediately after the procedure.
+Interbody fusion devices are often used in conjunction with a ventral plate.
+The left hand image shows a CT slice of the fusion device and ventral plate construct immediately after surgery.

-6 Months after the operation (right hand image) the instrumented level shows a good fusion between the adjacent vertebral bodies.
-Fusion aims to stabilise the problematic level and decompress the affected neurological structures (spinal cord and exiting nerve roots).
+Six months after the operation (right hand image) the instrumented level shows a good fusion between the adjacent vertebral bodies.
+Fusion aims to stabilise the problematic level and decompress the affected neurological structures (spinal cord and exiting nerve roots) relieving pain.

-Clinical results from these procedures have been good, with patients recovering well with improvements to their gait.
+Clinical results from these procedures have been successful, with patients recovering well and improvement to their gait.